-The Birnbeck Regeneration Trust was formed in early 2004 as a later result of a meeting instigated by North Somerset Council’s (NSC) Commercial, Planning and Conservation Department, which had previously been held in 2002.
+The Birnbeck Regeneration Trust was formed in early 2004 as a later result of a meeting held in 2002 which had been instigated by North Somerset Council’s (NSC) Commercial, Planning and Conservation Department.

-This meeting was attended by several parties who in the opinion of NSC would have a vested interest in seeing the Old Pier restored.
+This meeting was attended by several parties who, in the opinion of NSC, would have a vested interest in seeing Weston-super-Mare's Old Pier properly restored.
 The organisations present included the Friends of the Old Pier Society, the Paddle Steamer Preservation Trust, Weston Civic Trust, the Princes Preservation Trust and the RNLI.

 The restoration of the Old Pier was seen by NSC as being the lynchpin in the process of regeneration and restoration of the entire Birnbeck area, this being the major part of the northern end of the Weston-super-Mare coastline.